Pension lifetime allowance

 Lifetime allowance is the total value that you can have across all of your pension pots without having to pay an extra tax charge.

-The lifetime allowance is currently £1,073,100 for the 2022/23 tax year.
+The lifetime allowance is currently £1,073,100 for the 2023/24 tax year.
 This doesn’t mean you’re unable to save above this amount, there’s no upper or lower cap for how much money you can have in your pensions.
-However, any amount over the lifetime allowance will be taxed at a higher rate.
-This is in addition to any income tax you’ll need to pay on withdrawals.
+However in 2023/24, any amount over the lifetime allowance will be taxed as income at your marginal tax rate.
+It has been announced by the Government that the lifetime allowance will be removed entirely in 2024/25 and replaced by an upper limit on how much tax-free cash you can withdraw, which is expected to be £268,275.

 Lifetime allowance table